section-engineering-education/engineering-education/articles/introduction-to-neural-networks/index.md

 - Fault tolerance

-Some neurons not working does not prevent neural networks from generating outputs.
+Some neurons not working, does not prevent neural networks from generating outputs.

 - Real-time Operations